ShaharEli/Instagram-troll/README.md

-# InstagramTroll
+# Instagram Troll

-Sending troll messages to an instagram account.
+While I was learning selenium in python I thought it whould be a great idea to make a script that send troll messages to an instagram account in a loop.